materialsproject/maggma/docs/getting_started/running_builders.md

 my_builder.run()
 ```

 A better way to run this builder would be to use the `mrun` command line tool.
-Since evrything in `maggma` is MSONable, we can use `monty` to dump the builders into a JSON file:
+Since everything in `maggma` is MSONable, we can use `monty` to dump the builders into a JSON file:

 ``` python
 from monty.serialization import dumpfn